 The best typography for your logo

 For most business organizations these days, brand awareness has become synonymous with logo designs.
 However, most people think that when we talk about logo, all we are talking about is the design.
 Well, this is not true.
 If truth be told a logo design comprises of the structure as well as the typography.
-A perfect example of this is the broncos logo.
 There is no way a logo design can look stunning, if it does not have a perfect font to match.
 A mismatched font on the other hand can completely make the design go off key.